LunarSphere/nightshade-release/README.md

 For the purposes of our testing with utilize huggingface/diffusers repo Please see this repo for inofrmation on creating a conda environment and more information on creating Lora [diffusers](https://github.com/huggingface/diffusers/tree/main)

-Prepare Data
-1. Navigate to /test_stable_diffusion/prep_loras
-2. Create a folder of clean images of a concept that you want to train a lora on
-3. Create a folder of poisoned images of a concept that you want to train a lora on.
-3a.
-Optional: run python file_conversion.py --src /path/to/png_heic_folder --dest /path/to/jpeg_folder #to covert all image to jpeg
-4. Modify the configuration in the caption_raw.py file
-5. run python caption_raw.py
-6. run python add_trigger_word.py input.csv output.csv "triggerword" #this adds a trigger word for the lora ex: Kevius

 Create Lora
 1. clone the diffusers repo and navigate to /diffusers